 Take a peak at what the home looked like in 1993 by reviewing the National Register of Historic Places form and see how it has weathered the years by checking out the links to media reports over the years at the end of this page.

-Perhaps its problems stem from being built during a troubled time, with construction starting in 1860 and completion in 1862, when the U.S. was enduring its Civil War from 1861-1865.
+Perhaps its problems stem from being built during a troubled time, with construction starting in 1860 and completed in 1862, when the U.S. was enduring its Civil War from 1861-1865.

 Once slated for a bed and breakfast, then left vacant and then surrounded by subdivisions, but the landscaping and slope of the land home allows an approach to the home and view from the windows somewhat like it must have looked in 1862.